A

 Interest Rate Reduction Refinance Loan (IRRRL)

-A refinance for a VA loan to a new VA loan to lower the interest rate.
+A refinance for a Department of Veterans Affairs (VA) loan to a new VA loan to lower the interest rate.

 Investment Property